Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 To adjust the appearance of all chord symbol text, use any of the following options:

-- From the main menu, chose Format → Style → Text Styles → Chord Symbol.
+- From the main menu, choose Format → Style → Text Styles → Chord Symbol.
 Then edit the text properties as required.

 - Select a chord symbol and make changes in the Inspector, pressing the "Set as style" buttons as you go.